 We invite you to schedule your dental cleaning an appointment

 Dental cleanings are often covered by dental insurance plans.
 In addition to general dentistry services, such as cleanings and checkups, Dr. Fondriest offers a variety of cosmetic services, including gum lifts, porcelain veneers, and home bleaching and whitening kits.
-To schedule a consultation at our Lake Forest dentist office, contact us at (847) 234-0517.
+To learn more about getting your best smile, contact us at (847) 234-0517.
 Our practice mostly serves the Chicago metropolitan area including the North Shore and Northwest suburbs, but we often get patients from all over the United States.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States